carloscuesta/carloscuesta.me/src/posts/effective-refactoring-with-codemods.md

 This automated transformations will allow you to change large amount of files without having to go through them manually, **saving** a lot of **time** and **increasing** **confidence**! 🙌

 It was developed by Facebook around 2008.
 Here's a great talk by [Cristoph Nakazawa](https://twitter.com/cpojer) explaining how they use codemods to [incrementally evolve Facebook's codebase](https://www.youtube.com/watch?v=d0pOgY8__JM).

+### How do they work?

+On a general level internally a codemod performs the following steps:

+1. Read the code input 📖
+2. Generate an **A**bstract **S**yntax **T**ree (AST) 🌳
+3. Traverse the AST 🔄
+4. Apply the transformations ✨
+5. Generate the new source code 📦

+Abstract Syntax Trees is what makes all of this magic 🪄 possible.
+Let's understand what they are and how they work 👇